 - Chocolate chips

-How do I make this granola?
+How do I make this granola recipe?

-Add 2 cups rolled oats to large mixing bowl, drizzle honey/peanut butter mixture into oats.
-Add 2 tablespoon peanut butter powder, 1 T sliced nuts, 1 T chia/flax seeds, and ⅓ c chocolate chips to oats.
-Mix together until honey/peanut butter mixture coats all the other ingredients.
+Add rolled oats to large mixing bowl, drizzle honey/peanut butter mixture into oats.
+Add peanut butter powder, sliced nuts, chia/flax seeds, and chocolate chips to oats.

 - Swap nuts and seeds for whatever you have on hand.
 Hemp hearts, other nuts, and other dried fruit are great with this granola.
 Note: if adding dried fruit, add after baking)